cspielvogel/TabularClassificationTemplate/README.md

 # TabularClassificationTemplate

+## Summary
 This project aims to create a template for solving classification problems for tabular data.
-The template handles binary and multi-class problems.
-Among others, the project includes an exploratory data analysis, a preprocessing pipeline before train/test splitting, a foldw-ise preprocessing pipeline after train/test splitting, a scalable and robust Monte Carlo cross-validation scheme, six classification algorithms which are evaluated for four performance metrics and set set of capabilities enabling explainability including visualizations.
+The template handles *binary and multi-class* problems.
+Among others, the project includes an *exploratory data analysis*, a *preprocessing* pipeline before train/test splitting, a fold-wise preprocessing pipeline after train/test splitting, a scalable and robust *Monte Carlo cross-validation scheme*, *six classification algorithms* which are evaluated for *four performance metrics* and set set of capabilities enabling *explainable artificial intelligence* including visualizations.

 <img src="Assets/tct_flow_simple.png" alt="Workflow diagram" width="600"/>